AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/bestiary/construct/constructed-commoner-cm.md

 "languages": "Common"
 "cr": "0"
 "traits":
-- "desc": "The commoner doesn't require air, food, drink, or sleep, and it gains no\
+  - "desc": "The commoner doesn't require air, food, drink, or sleep, and it gains\
-    \ benefit from finishing a short or long rest.
+      \ no benefit from finishing a short or long rest.
 When it drops to 0 hit points,\
       \ it becomes a lifeless object."
     "name": "Unusual Nature"
 "actions":
   - "desc": "Melee Weapon Attack: +2 to hit, reach 5 ft., one target.
-Hit: 2 (1d4)\
+Hit: 2 (d4)\
       \ bludgeoning damage."
     "name": "Club"
 "source":
   - "CM"
 "image": "/3-Mechanics/CLI/bestiary/construct/token/constructed-commoner-cm.webp"
 ```
 ^statblock